sebastiangrosfeld/sebastiangrosfeld/README.md

 I have basic experience with technologies:

 - C/C++
+- Java
-- Java/JavaFx
+- JavaFx
-- Database with MsSQL
+- Database with MsSQL/MySQL
 - Python for DataScientist(NumPy, Pandas and other)
 - Git/Azure DevOps/Gradle
 - Scrum
 - Microsoft Azure(touched)
-- Linux
+- Linux/Computer Networks
-- Spring(In progress)
+- Spring/Spring Boot(In progress)
 - JavaScript(In progress)
 - Angular,TypeScript(In progress)